lancedb/documentation/docs/src/enterprise/security.md

 ## LanceDB Achieves SOC 2 Type II & HIPAA Compliance: Your Data, Secured

 We're proud to announce that LanceDB has successfully completed SOC 2 Type II and HIPAA audits.
-At LanceDB, we always uphold the highest standards of security, availability, and confidentiality for our services and our customers'data.
+At LanceDB, we uphold the highest standards of security, availability, and confidentiality for our services and our customers' data.

 ### Future Compliance

 Going forward, LanceDB will maintain SOC 2 Type II and HIPAA compliance by conducting continuous audits to ensure our security practices remain aligned with industry standards and evolving risks.
-In the meanwhile, we are actively working on GDPR compliance.
+Meanwhile, we are actively working on GDPR compliance.
-[Contact us](mailto:contact@lancedb.com) to get the letter of engagement.
+[Contact us](mailto:contact@lancedb.com) to request a letter of engagement.

 ## LanceDB Enterprise

-### Data security
+### Data Security

 Customer data is strictly protected and remains within the confines of your account.
 We maintain rigorous data isolation and encryption protocols to ensure confidentiality.
 LanceDB Enterprise only receives telemetry data for monitoring system health.
-At LanceDB, customer data security is always paramount.
+At LanceDB, customer data security is paramount.

 ### Encryption